Mattresses for Senior Citizens

 Advertisements of mattress manufacturers will not promote a design based on "the best mattress to buy for older people".
 That would probably be seen as an insult by senior citizens and make them avoid the product.

-The same traits that make a mattress a best buy for someone with back problems or for those who demand a high level of support are the traits you look for when asking what is the best mattress to buy for older people.
+The same traits that make a mattress a best buy for someone with back problems or for those who demand a high level of support are the traits you look for when asking what are the best beds to buy for the elderly.

 You don't want to buy a mattress that will sag in the middle or have padding that will quickly compress and leave a crater where the person sleeps on the mattress each night.
 A too soft mattress will not support the spine or will throw it out of alignment and causing morning backaches.